DWashington3/Daily_Practice/README.md

  ///<insert 4.13.22.map here>

  The "num" parameter that goes inside function can be named anything.
 That's simply an arbitrary name for the parameter.
-This provides me the ability to create transformations in my data that are clearly defined, and probsbly several other things now that i sit and reflect.
+This provides me the ability to create transformations in my data that are clearly defined, and probably several other things now that i sit and reflect.
 I can divide, multiply, add to any array in a "loop-like" fashion.
   - im pretty sure we can do it with Objects as well.
 I'm going to try!
   - but first I am going to make sure i understand  how to create an object.
 I know that i will make Keys: values pairs, I just need to ensure correct syntax.
     - In my first attempt to run my own object in the console i ran into a syntax error.